‘The Meeting of Abraham and Melchizedek’

 The 2nd century Christian writer Ignatius, in his Epistle to the Magnesians, wrote that “It is absurd to profess Christ Jesus, and to Judaize.
 For Christianity did not embrace Judaism, but Judaism Christianity” (10.3).
-Christianity was not to be a new sect of ancient Judaism subject to the Judean traditions and clinging to the Old Covenant; rather it was a New Covenant with both the house of Israel and the house of Judah (Jeremiah 31.31-32, Hebrews 8.8-9).
+Christianity was not to be a new sect of ancient Judaism subject to the Judean traditions and clinging to the Old Covenant; rather it was a New Covenant made with both the house of Israel and the house of Judah (Jeremiah 31.31-32, Hebrews 8.8-9).

 From these four ancient sources it can be clearly seen that Judaizing is the adoption of Judean customs.
 When I call someone a Judaizer or their doctrine Judaizing, I am not slandering them as a lover or follower of the synagogue of Satan which presents itself as Judaism today; rather I am stating simply that they are following in this same ancient error which was recognized by St. Paul.
 The charge is no more or no less than that.

 “10And I took my rod that was called Beauty, and I cut it asunder to make void my covenant, which I had made with all people.
 11And it was made void in that day: and so the poor of the flock that keep for me, understood that it is the word of the Lord.
 12And I said to them: If it be good in your eyes, bring hither my wages: and if not, be quiet.
 And they weighed for my wages thirty pieces of silver.
 13And the Lord said to me: Cast it to the statuary, a handsome price, that I was prized at by them.
 And I took the thirty pieces of silver, and I cast them into the house of the Lord to the statuary.
 14And I cut off my second rod that was called a Cord, that I might break the brotherhood between Juda and Israel.“

 “1Say to your brother, My people, and to your sister, Pitied.
 2Plead with your mother, plead: for she is not my wife, and I am not her husband: and I will remove her fornication out of my presence, and her adultery from between her breasts: 3that I may strip her naked, and make her again as she was at the day of her birth: and I will make her desolate, and make her as a dry land, and will kill her with thirst.”

 “1Thus saith the Lord, Of what kind is your mother’s bill of divorcement, by which I put her away? or to which debtor have I sold you?
-Behold, ye are sold for your sins, and for your iniquities have I put your mother away.” -Isaiah 50
+Behold, ye are sold for your sins, and for your iniquities have I put your mother away.”

 “6And the Lord said to me in the days of Josias the king, Hast thou seen what things the house of Israel has done to me? they have gone on every high mountain, and under every shady tree, and have committed fornication there.
 7And I said after she had committed all these acts of fornication, Turn again to me.
 Yet she returned not.
 And faithless Juda saw her faithlessness.
-8And I saw that (for all the sins of which she was convicted, wherein the house of Israel committed adultery, and I put her away, and gave into her hands a bill of divorcement,) yet faithless Juda feared not, but went and herself also committed fornication.” -Jeremiah 3
+8And I saw that (for all the sins of which she was convicted, wherein the house of Israel committed adultery, and I put her away, and gave into her hands a bill of divorcement,) yet faithless Juda feared not, but went and herself also committed fornication.”

-“31Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel, and with the house of Juda: 32not according to the covenant which I made with their fathers in the day when I took hold of their hand to bring them out of the land of Egypt; for they abode not in my covenant, and I disregarded them, saith the Lord.” -Jeremiah 31
+“31Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel, and with the house of Juda: 32not according to the covenant which I made with their fathers in the day when I took hold of their hand to bring them out of the land of Egypt; for they abode not in my covenant, and I disregarded them, saith the Lord.”

-Some of the Judaizers within Christian Identity will claim that the Mosaic Law is a primordial code always known to Adamic man and that it was only later codified and written down concisely at Sinai, but this is in direct conflict with Scripture.
+Some of the Judaizers will claim that the Mosaic Law is a primordial code always known to Adamic man and that it was only later codified and written down concisely at Sinai, but this is in direct conflict with Scripture.
 St. Paul states in Galatians 3 that “the covenant, that was confirmed before of God in Christ, the law, which was four hundred and thirty years after, cannot disannul” (vs. 17).
 How could the Law of Moses go back to Adam if the Law of Moses came 430 years after the establishment of the covenant with his descendant Abraham?

 Did God cast Adam from the garden for not wearing garments conforming to the Law of Moses?
 No; Adam had been naked and he was punished for breaking the only law he knew: “of the tree of the knowledge of good and evil—of it ye shall not eat”.
 Were the antediluvian Adamites punished for eating swine?
 No; they were punished for the same sin as their father Adam.
 There was no Mosaic Law known to Adamic man before the Sinaitic Covenant.